khennig/jpql-querybuilder/README.md

 * cd jpql-querybuilder
 * mvn install

-## Add it to your project
+## Adding it to your project
-Include the following dependency pom.xml:/project/dependencies
+Add the following dependency to pom.xml:/project/dependencies

     <dependency>
         <groupId>com.tri-systems.persistence</groupId>